kristosh/Essentials-of-Machine-Learning/mathintro.md

 > Data are representations of variables measured from the real world, which can be used to model and infer patterns or causality.

-So central to the concept of data is the representation of information about the real world through numerical or other representations about an `under study` domain that can be found or produced extracted or post processed.
-That involves information that we exchange as human beings or measurements that derives from scientific experiments and eventually are structured and presented in a formatted and formal way.
-These observations about an under study phenomenon are called `observations` or `instances`.
-For instance if we would like to study the market value of houses in Amsterdam, we could gather information about a huge number of houses (which are our `observations` or `instances`) and composed from several bits of info like:
+Central to the concept of `data` is the numerical representation of information about the real world about an `under study` domain.
+That involves information that we exchange as human beings or measurements that derives from scientific experiments.
+In both cases, the data are structured and presented in a formatted and formal way.
+These observations about the study phenomenon are called `observations` or `instances`.
+For example, if we would like to study the market value of houses in Amsterdam, we could gather information about a number of different houses (which are our `observations` or `instances`) and composed from several bits of information like:

-- `neighborhood`,
+- `Neighborhood`,
-- `size`,
+- `Size`,
-- `number of rooms`,
+- `Number of rooms`,
+- `Condition`
-- `year of construction`,
+- `Year of construction`,
-- `has a balcony`,
+- `Has a balcony`,
-- `distance from the nearest tram stop`,
+- `Distance from the nearest tram stop`,
+- `Has a jacuzzi`
-- `condition of the interior`, `furniture` etc.
+- `Condition of the interior`, `furniture` etc.

 These bits of information in the nomenclature of ML is called `features`.

-When we talk about a `dataset` usually we refer to structure data that are referring to a specific under-study problem by computer.
-So having collected several `observations` about these data we can place them in a data structure.
-These datasets contains multiple observations about our problems and they can be annotated (or not) and curated by experts in the field of study.
+Finally, when we talk about a `dataset` usually we refer to structure data that are refer to a collection of`observations`.
+Usually, these datasets contains multiple observations which sometimes are accompanied with annotations that are curated by experts in the domain of study (think of image-scans of a patient).
+We can collect first scans of several patients and then an expert can annotate whether the scans contain a specific disease or not.

 ## Types of Data